2iq/tunneling-mapping-parser/README.md

 # tunneling-mapping-parser

-This is a small CLI tool that can parse yml file which represents mappings for tunneling.
+The tunneling-mapping-parser is a small CLI tool that can parse a YAML file representing mappings for tunneling.
-This is a component of _tunneling_ product.

 ## General overview